-Attn: The Audit Committee Chairman REDtone International Berhad Suites 22-30, 5th Floor IOI Business Park 47100, Puchong Selangor Malaysia
+Attn: The Audit Committee Chairman REDtone Digital Berhad (formerly known as REDtone International Berhad) Suites 22-30, 5th Floor IOI Business Park 47100, Puchong Selangor Malaysia

 All such submissions will be treated confidentially, to the extent reasonably practicable.
 To assist and encourage the prompt reporting of suspected violations, the Company will accept reports made on an anonymous basis.